-How best to identify the best EFL/ESL teaching strategies for the GEN Z learners of English
+How to identify the best EFL/ESL teaching strategies for the GEN Z learners of English

 Primary, secondary schools, universities, educational organisations, private and state language schools, ESL centres for immigrants.
 In general, anyone who needs to teach English either as a Foreign language or a second language to GEN Z students.

-To be able best engage and teach English to students based on the generation they belong to.
-Fixed factors like time, budget, human resources, etc. will of course influence the result but nonetheless, a seemingly unassuming bit like the GEN factor may just make or break your TEFL or TESOL plan.
-The Gen Z thinks and behaves differently from the other generations that preceded them.
-Understanding the new generations of students and the way they learn is the key for good, effective and useful EFL/ESL plans.
+To best engage and teach English to students based on the generation they belong to.
+Fixed factors like time, budget, human resources, etc., will, of course, influence the result, but a seemingly unassuming bit like the GEN factor may make or break your TEFL or TESOL plan.
+Gen Z thinks and behaves differently from the other generations that preceded them.
+Understanding the new generations of students and learning habits is the key to good, compelling and valuable EFL/ESL plans.

 Definition of terms used

-- Generation X – born between 1965 – 80- This generation was much smaller than the Boomer generation.
-Gen Xers have been generally characterized as hard working, independent and skeptical.
+- Generation X – born between 1965 – 80- Was much smaller than the Boomer generation.
+Gen Xers have been generally characterised as hard-working, independent and sceptical.